Robinhood Markets: 2020-2021: Increased usage and Game Stop short squeeze

 In May 2020, Robinhood raised $280 million in a Series F venture funding round led by Sequoia Capital at a pre-money valuation of $8.3 billion.
+Robinhood began offering additional guidance and requiring additional criteria and education for customers seeking authorization to trade options after a University of Nebraska–Lincoln student died by suicide in June 2020 after seeing a six-figure negative cash balance on his account.

-Three months later, the company announced a $200 million Series G funding round from a new investor, D1 Capital Partners.
+In August 2020, the company announced a $200 million Series G funding round from a new investor, D1 Capital Partners.